 In a real-life parallel to the film Fanboys (2009), Mark Hamill and John Boyega successfully lobbied director J.J.
 Abrams to allow Star Wars fan Daniel Fleetwood to see the film before official release, as Fleetwood had been diagnosed with terminal cancer, and was not expected to live to see the film's actual release date.
 Fleetwood was shown the film at a screening in his house, after Disney agreed.
 Fleetwood died November 10, 2015.

 Mark Hamill claimed George Lucas nonchalantly told him over lunch a new Star Wars trilogy was going to be made by Disney, and if he did not want to be involved, Luke Skywalker would simply be written out of the script.
 However, Hamill immediately agreed to reprise the role.
 Hamill admitted, however, that he pretended to also be nonchalant about it, so it didn't seem like he was excited for the role.
 He also said within five seconds Carrie exclaimed she'd do it, and asked if there was a part for her daughter.

 The first J.J.
 Abrams film not to have a musical score by Michael Giacchino.
-Aptly enough, Giacchino had stated in an interview that he would rather hear the music of John Williams for a new 'Star Wars' film than his own.
+Aptly enough, Giacchino stated in an interview that he would rather hear the music of John Williams in a new Star Wars film, than his own.
 Giacchino's name shows up in Episode VII's credits as a Stormtrooper.

 After publicly declining to direct a new Star Wars film, J.J.
 Abrams was visited at his Bad Robot office by Kathleen Kennedy.
 Their negotiations lasted over a month, during which time, Abrams' central concern was the vast magnitude and cultural significance of the project.